Pickysaurus/game-masseffect3/README.md

 This extension is still in development and is not full featured.

-- Automatic detection of the Steam version of the game.
-(EA Play/Origin detection pending)
+- Automatic detection of the Steam and Origin versions of the game.